 Your Hospital Room

-In your hospital room at Gillette Children’s Specialty Healthcare, we strive to provide the care you need in a comfortable environment.
+In your hospital room at Gillette Children’s, we strive to provide the care you need in a comfortable environment.
 We’ve equipped the space to address your medical needs and support other aspects of your daily life.

 “All About Me” Poster